Discover more from Where on Planet Earth

 Tulum Town

-Taqueria Honorio: good greasy tacos in town for breakfast, cochinita FTW!
+Taqueria Honorio. good greasy tacos for breakfast, cochinita FTW!
 A perfect cure for hangover.

-La Chapaneca: *the* local spot to grab traditional Yucatecan fair: panuchos, salbutes, empanadas, and every other tortilla permutation from the Yucantan peninsula.
+La Chiapaneca. *the* local spot to grab traditional Yucatecan fair for dinner: panuchos, salbutes, empanadas, and every other tortilla permutation from the Yucantan peninsula.
 Try a bit of everything.

-Tres Galeones: love this cute little spot.
+Tres Galeones.
+I really like this cute little spot.
 Great for a good ambience dinner than won’t break the bank.
 Very good cocktails and Mexican food (mostly seafood).

 Tierra @ Holistika.
 Excellent spot for a healthy breakfast.
 It’s also a hotel, yoga mecca, and art center.
 Definitely worth visiting even if you are not eating there, make sure to walk around the grounds.